 Azim Saju, Co-Counsel

 The billing records and costs are attached to the affidavit of Michael Massey.
-The affidavits, and the information set forth therein (including the exhibits thereto), are incorporated as if fully set forth herein.
+The testimonies, and the information set forth herein (including the exhibits thereto), are incorporated as if fully set forth herein.

-The affidavit of Michael Massey appropriately refers to those standards set forth in the Rules Regulating the Florida Bar, Rule4-1.5(b) (listing factors to be considered as guides in determining a reasonable fee).
+The affidavit of Michael Massey appropriately refers to those standards outlined in the Rules Regulating the Florida Bar, Rule4-1.5(b) (listing factors to be considered as guides in determining a reasonable fee).
 See Phillips v.
-Florida Com’n on Human Relations, 846 So.2d 1221 (Fla.
-5th DCA 2003) (wherein the Fifth District referred to the factors set forth in Fla.
+Florida Comm’n on Human Relations, 846 So.2d 1221 (Fla.
+5th DCA 2003) (wherein the Fifth District referred to the factors outlined in Fla.
 Bar.
 Rule 4-1.5(b) in making its determination as to the reasonable amount of fees to award to the prevailing party).

-In addition, the affidavit of Michael Massey appropriately refers to those standards set forth in Fla.
+Also, the affidavit of Michael Massey appropriately refers to those standards outlined in Fla.
 R. Civ.
 Pro.
 1.442(h)(2) (which

-Given the application of those factors set forth in Fla.
+Given the application of those factors outlined in Fla.
 Bar.
-Rule 4-1.5(b), Rule 1.442(h)(2) and all other relevant factors, the amount of attorneys’ fees sought (as referenced in the affidavit of Michael Massey) is reasonable and should be awarded.
+Rule 4-1.5(b), Rule 1.442(h)(2), and all other relevant factors, the amount of attorneys’ fees sought (as referenced in the affidavit of Michael Massey) is reasonable and should be awarded.
 In addition, the costs listed in the exhibits to Michael Massey’s affidavit should also be awarded to the Plaintiff.